CBRAC BYLAWS Revised July 2017

 SECTION 3: Electronic Meetings

-Subject to the provisions for notice required by these Bylaws and the Act for notice of meetings, Directors may participate in and hold a meeting by means of conference call or other electronic communications equipment by which all persons participating in the meeting can communicate with each other.
+Subject to the provisions for notice required by these Bylaws and the Act for notice of meetings, Directors and Committee meetings may participate in and hold a meeting by means of conference call or other electronic communications equipment by which all persons participating in the meeting can communicate with each other.
 Participation in the meeting shall constitute presence in person at the meeting.

 SECTION 4: Special Meeting